Social

 On September 1, 2020, we introduced a second job system.
 This reflects our belief that a wide variety of experience gained outside the company will increase opportunities to demonstrate one’s capabilities in new domains and achieve personal development, thus helping to increase the breadth and depth of career development of individuals.
 At present, more than ten employees are utilizing the second job system.
 They are broadening their perspective by doing work that they cannot experience in their primary jobs, thus acquiring diverse skills and expertise.

-In addition, to raise employees’ health awareness, we implement the Health Point System.
-In this system, we give points to employees when they have received health examinations or comprehensive medical examinations, participated in health-related seminars, and received training related to mental health, for example, and provide them with health incentives.
+Mental and physical health is essential for employees to feel job satisfaction and have a fulfilling career.
+We position employees’ health as an important management issue and are taking various initiatives.
+We have established a system where Industrial doctors interview new employees after they join the company to ensure their mental health, and have enhanced health counseling services by industrial health nurses, in our efforts to prevent mental health problems and illnesses, detect them early, and prevent them from becoming severe.
+In addition, to raise employees' health awareness, we implement the Health Point System.
+In this system, we give points to employees when they have received health examinations or comprehensive medical examinations, participated in mental health seminars, and received training related to mental health, for example, and provide them with health incentives.
 Each year, we run a number of online seminars on health issues.
-We have also built an environment which permits employees to view videos of the seminars.
+We have also built an environment which permits employees to view videos of the semi-nars.
 We have also introduced online training content for acquiring basic knowledge about mental health, and more than 90% of employees have received this training so far.

 Our initiatives for improving employee health were evaluated and we received a “Certification of Excellent Company in Health: Gold Accreditation” from the Tokyo Promotion Council for Healthy Company Declaration in December 2018.
-(This certification was renewed on January 1, 2023.)
-In addition, in March 2023, we received recognition for a certified “Health & Productivity Management Outstanding Organization (Large Enterprise Category)” by the Ministry of Economy, Trade and Industry.
+(The certification was renewed on January 1, 2024.)
+In addition, in March 2024, we were certified under the Ministry of Economy, Trade and Industry's 2024 Certified Health & Productivity Management Outstanding Organizations (Large Enterprise Category).

 Policies

-Abstract from the “Code of Conduct”
+Abstract from the Code of Conduct

 2. Employee exposure to potential safety hazards is to be controlled through the proper design, engineering and administrative controls, preventative maintenance and safe work procedures.